Cambridge Law Summer School

 An introduction into different legal theories and case studies is completed by a practical field trip: on the Cambridge Immerse Law Summer Programme you will also have the opportunity to visit the Cambridge Magistrates’ Court.
 This is a unique chance to experience advocacy and the practical side of law, which complements studying the subject as an academic discipline.
 You will also get to observe barristers presenting legal arguments and gain a sense of what it is like to speak in court, before preparing and participating in a mock trial.
 If you are interested in studying Law at university this is an incredibly exciting opportunity to experience the Law in practice.

-Summer Law Courses at Cambridge University
+Summer Law Courses held in Cambridge University colleges

 The Immerse Law summer course in Cambridge allows you to gain an insight in what university Law is like by giving students a good grounding in the topics that would be covered during a top university Law degree.
 The course will introduce new material and instill students with the skills necessary to form and develop their own opinions and arguments.
 Furthermore, the Immerse Law Summer School will give student the opportunity to improve their essay writing and engage in debate – an essential skill for top lawyers.